 How can I set up a paywall?

-Admiral makes it very easy for a publisher to be set up with a point and click paywall and subscription management solution, including meter limits, analytics, single article micro-transactions, multi-site subscription bundling, email and social subscriptions, and more.
+Admiral makes it very easy for a publisher to be set up with a point and click paywall and digital subscription software platform, including paywall metering, subscriber analytics, single article micro-transactions, multi-site subscription bundling, email and social subscriptions, and more.